mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ## Modifying Measurement Data
-Measurement values and variances are now updated.
-Instead of recreating the measurement set and the PMU state estimation model from the beginning, both are modified simultaneously:
+Next, we update measurement values and variances.
+Instead of recreating the measurement set and PMU state estimation model, we modify both simultaneously:
 ```@example pmuStateEstimation
 updatePmu!(analysis; label = "From Branch 8", magnitude = 1.1)
 updatePmu!(analysis; label = "From Branch 2", angle = 0.2, noise = true)

 nothing # hide
 ```
-These updates demonstrate the flexibility of JuliaGrid in modifying measurements.
-For the phasor measurement at `From Branch 8`, only the voltage magnitude is changed, while the angle measurement remains the same.
-For `From Branch 2`, only the angle value is updated by adding white Gaussian noise, while the magnitude remains unchanged.
+These updates show how JuliaGrid can modify individual measurement fields.
+For the phasor measurement at `From Branch 8`, only the magnitude changes, while the angle remains the same.
+For `From Branch 2`, only the angle is updated by adding white Gaussian noise, while the magnitude remains unchanged.

-Next, the PMU state estimation is solved again to compute the new estimate:
+Next, we solve the PMU state estimation again to compute the new estimate:
 ```@example pmuStateEstimation
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-Bus-related data can now be examined:
+We can now inspect the bus data:
 ```@example pmuStateEstimation
 printBusData(analysis; show)
 nothing # hide
 ```
-With the updated measurement values, the estimated results deviate more significantly from the exact values obtained through AC power flow, as the modified measurements no longer align with them.
+With the updated measurement values, the estimates deviate more from the exact values obtained through AC power flow because the modified measurements no longer align with them.

 ---

 ## Modifying Measurement Set
-Excluding phasor measurements from the set, when obtained using optimal placement, should be done with caution, as it can easily render the system unobservable.
-In this example, two measurements will be taken out-of-service, and two additional measurements will be immediately included to maintain observability:
+Excluding phasor measurements obtained from optimal placement should be done with caution because it can easily make the system unobservable.
+In this example, we set two measurements out-of-service and immediately add two measurements to maintain observability:
 ```@example pmuStateEstimation
 updatePmu!(monitoring; label = "From Branch 2", status = 0)
 updatePmu!(monitoring; label = "From Branch 8", status = 0)